cublueprint/blueprint-react-website/README.md

 ## How to run the website in Development

+First make sure you install [Node.js v16.20.2](https://nodejs.org/download/release/v16.20.2/).
+You can use nvm [(Node Version Manager)](https://github.com/nvm-sh/nvm) to switch between node versions.

+Next, to install dependencies run the following command inside the project directory ("cublueprint.github.io"):

+### `yarn install`

-To run the project in development mode on a local server, run the following command inside the project directory:
+Then to run the project in development mode on a local server, run the following command:

 ### `yarn start`

 This command will run the app on default [http://localhost:3000](http://localhost:3000).
 It can be accessed via a web browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+## Deployment

+todo: add more specific steps here...

 ### `yarn build`